Introducing Swing Fingerprint™

 We watch baseball.
 Because you can see the outcome of an at-bat, people have understood that hitters are good (or bad) at making contact in certain parts of the zone for some time.

-The idea isn’t new… just look at Ted Williams famous graphic from his 1968 book “The Science of Hitting”.
-And during almost every MLB broadcast these days, you can see a breakdown of a hitter’s hot and cold zones when they step into the box … because virtually every at bat they’ve ever taken has been recorded, measured, and analyzed.
+The idea isn’t new – just look at Ted Williams famous graphic from his 1968 book “The Science of Hitting”.
+During almost every MLB broadcast these days, you can see a breakdown of a hitter’s hot and cold zones when they step into the box, because virtually every at-bat a player has ever taken has been recorded, measured, and analyzed.

 So, here’s what *is* new!